google/recursive-version-control-system/README.md

 If it successfully pushes that update to the mirror then it outputs the hash of the signature that was pushed and exits with a status code of `0`.

+There are example push and pull helpers in the `extensions` directory that demonstrate how to use a local file path as a mierror.